tosolini-marion/tosolini-marion.github.io/_pages/research.md

 * Public Debt and Public Finances
 * Economic Sociology

+Current work in progress
+===
+My current research question concerning the history of the European debt is to understand how the European Communities became credible borrowers for the investors from the 1950s to the 1990s.

 Data
 ======
 The history of the borrowing policies of the European Communities is under-studied.
 For my PhD research, I have created dabase on the borrowing operations of the European Communities.
 Using the Financial Reports of the European Communities, I reported the core information of borrowing operations: amounts, maturity, interest rates, currency.
 These data will be available soon.